Interior Painting Best Practices Part 3: Advanced Techniques

 What is the most important skill in interior painting best practices part 3?

 The most critical skill is cutting‑in—painting clean lines without tape.
 It requires a steady hand, the right brush (angled sash), and proper brush loading.
 Practice on a piece of cardboard before attempting walls.
 Once mastered, you'll save hours of taping time and achieve a crisp, professional edge.
+I always recommend beginners practice cutting-in on scrap drywall until they can draw a straight line consistently.

 How do I prevent brush strokes on trim?